-- The impacts of increased trade and economic growth on both the national and the global environment; - The effectiveness of including environmental provisions in FTAs as a means of protecting U.S. businesses and workers from perceived unfair competition; - Whether USMCA is a template for future environment chapters in U.S. FTAs; - Whether or how climate change may be addressed in a future TPA or future FTAs; - The appropriateness of using FTAs as a vehicle for improving environmental practices in other countries or enforcing independently negotiated MEAs; - The effectiveness of Environment Affairs Councils (and the Environmental Cooperation Agreement in USMCA) to provide technical assistance and capacity building, and to resolve or prevent disputes without recourse to dispute settlement; - The effectiveness of dispute settlement provisions to enforce environmental provisions in FTAs; and - The future incorporation of ISDS in U.S. FTAs.
+- The impacts of increased trade and economic growth on both the national and the global environment; - The effectiveness of including environmental provisions in FTAs as a means of protecting U.S. businesses and workers from perceived unfair competition; - Whether USMCA is a template for future environment chapters in U.S. FTAs; - The appropriateness of using FTAs as a vehicle for improving environmental practices in other countries or enforcing independently negotiated MEAs; - The effectiveness of Environment Affairs Councils (and the Environmental Cooperation Agreement in USMCA) to provide technical assistance and capacity building, and to resolve or prevent disputes without recourse to dispute settlement; and - The effectiveness of dispute settlement provisions to enforce environmental provisions in FTAs.

-Richard K. Lattanzio, Specialist in Environmental Policy Ian F. Fergusson, Specialist in International Trade and Finance
+Richard K. Lattanzio, Specialist in Environmental Policy